-The Caldwell University coordinator for Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Titles VI and VII of the Civil Rights Act of 1964 and other laws and regulations prohibiting discrimination is: Elizabeth Elices, Caldwell University Title IX Coordinator and Compliance Manager, 120 Bloomfield Avenue, Caldwell, NJ 07006; 973-618-3429; Fax 973-618-3358; Michelle Stauss; Caldwell University Deputy Title IX Coordinator and Director, Human Resources, 120 Bloomfield Avenue, Caldwell, NJ 07006; 973-618-3555; Fax 973-618-3358.
+The Caldwell University coordinator for Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Titles VI and VII of the Civil Rights Act of 1964 and other laws and regulations prohibiting discrimination is: Michelle Stauss, Caldwell University, Director, Employee Recruitment and Development; 120 Bloomfield Avenue, Caldwell, NJ 07006 973.618.3555; Fax 973.618.3358, www.caldwell.edu.
+Questions about this non-discrimination policy and any complaints of discrimination shall be directed to the coordinator.
+(Rev. January 2013)

 Graduate study at Caldwell University is designed for those whose prior accomplishments indicate an ability to benefit from and successfully complete graduate-level academic pursuits.
 In addition to the quantitative aspects of an applicant's record, other elements such as letters of recommendation, work experience, and writing samples are considered as well in assessing candidates for admission.
 In those programs not requiring an interview, an applicant may request one.
 Each applicant's credentials will be carefully reviewed by the appropriate program coordinator or selection committee.
 Caldwell University's rolling admissions policy allows candidates to apply for most graduate programs throughout the year, up until a few weeks prior to the beginning of class.
 Applicants will be notified by mail after all admission materials have been received.
-Current exceptions to the rolling admission policy are the Off-Campus Leadership Development (OCLD) version of the M.A. in Educational Administration, the Ed.D./Ph.D. in Educational Leadership, the programs in Applied Behavior Analysis and all M.A. in Counseling Programs (see program descriptions for details).
+Current exceptions to the rolling admission policy are the Off-Campus Leadership Development (OCLD) version of the M.A. in Educational Administration, the programs in Applied Behavior Analysis and all M.A. in Counseling Specializations (see program descriptions for details).